Carlos Tevez: Manchester United

 On 10 May 2009, Tevez was reported as saying that he believed his time at Manchester United would come to an end that summer and he expressed his dissatisfaction at not having been offered a permanent contract with the club and having been dropped from the team despite, in his opinion, not having played badly.
 Despite this outburst, Tevez was named in Manchester United's starting 11 for the derby match against Manchester City later that day, before scoring the second of United's two goals on the stroke of half-time, which prompted chants of "Fergie, sign him up" from some of the club's fans.
 After the match, Ferguson refused to be drawn on the subject of Tevez's future with the club, saying, "I didn't read any of the papers.
 He's a Manchester United player."

 The following match for Manchester United was away at Wigan.
 Tevez did not start the match, but came off the bench on 58 minutes and scored the equaliser three minutes later with a flamboyant back-heeled finish.
 His introduction immediately improved the team's play and Michael Carrick scored the winner on 86 minutes.
 After the game, to the relief of most United fans, Ferguson announced the club had commenced talks to sign Tevez on a permanent deal.
 Tevez started the next match against Arsenal, but was substituted by Park Ji-sung in the 66th minute.
 As he left the field, the Manchester United supporters applauded him in what would be his last match at Old Trafford for United.
 United chief executive David Gill suggested that Tevez's future would be resolved by early June 2009.
 Although United agreed to meet the option fee of £25.5 million and offered Tevez a five-year contract that would have made him one of the club's top earners, Tevez's advisors informed the club he no longer wished to play for Manchester United.
 Nevertheless, reports also emerged that Tevez had ruled out signing for Liverpool, given the implications of a Manchester United player moving to join their north-west rivals.
+Tevez later claimed that a move to Real Madrid had been agreed during the presidency of Ramón Calderón, with contractual terms finalized and discussions held with Calderón and sporting director Predrag Mijatović; however, the deal collapsed after Calderón left the club, which he believed voided the agreement.